ranczlab/RPM/README.md

-# RPM
+# RPM for 2p
-Documentation files for the Rotation Platform for Mice, as published in Journal of Neuroscience Methods

-Read the docs at https://ranczlab.github.io/RPM/
+This is based on the Steinmeyer DT-240 direct drive motor.